davetemplin/bigboy/README.md

 # Overview
 Bigboy is basically a **SQL-TO-JSON** tool that extracts data from SQL Server, PostgreSQL, or MySQL databases.
-It is designed to handle extremely high data extraction rates by running multiple concurrent queries.
+It is designed to handle extremely high data extraction rates (multi-million rows / gigabyte-range) which is achieved by running multiple concurrent extraction queries from a configurable thread pool.
-The tool provides a simple configuration model for managing any number of extractions.
+The tool provides a simple configuration model for managing any number of data extractions.
 It also exposes a simple and minimal command-line interface (CLI) that works great for adhoc or batch/cron use-cases.

 ## Features